-The IDF must be developed by evaluation of precipitation estimates and rainfall-runoff modeling.
-Once rainfall has been established, perform rainfall-runoff modeling to complete the analysis of the IDF.
+The IDF and principal spillway design events must be developed by evaluating precipitation estimates and rainfall-runoff modeling.
+The IDF is used to size the auxiliary spillway and establish the dam crest elevation.
 The IDF must include the runoff from the precipitation event plus runoff from snowmelt, as appropriate.